 The palaces in London are amazing, yes, but what about Windsor?
 Home of the Queen, the castle is worth spending a day in.
 Plus, there is loads of dining and shopping, as well as the polo club and racecourses.
 Kids and children at heart alike can also visit Legoland for a real day of fun.

-Brighton – very popular trip from the capital city
+Very popular summer day trip from the capital city!

 Also known as London by the sea, this city is a chilled and liberal place to visit on a weekend or your day off.
 The sand is good, the sea is perfect, and the fish and chips are arguably the best in the country.
 It’s full of life both during the day and at night, which makes it a pretty ideal place to take a trip to.